netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - DROP
           - ACCEPT
           - REDIRECT
-      - Action to be performed if spillover is to take effect, but no backup chain to spillover is usable or exists.
+      - Action to be performed if spillover is to take effect, but no backup chain to spillover is usable or
     * - somethod

         *(str)*